Hello and welcome to my new multimedia platform 🙂

 In case you’re thinking… ah, but you moved to London, so surely you picked up the accent there… Accent, no, but yes, I have picked up British terms such as ‘mobile phone’ otherwise people in England would be confused, when any Zimbabwean would know that I’m talking about a cell phone… lol.

-After a whole 7 years of not being back to Zimbabwe, I went home for Christmas and here’s the first thing members of my family said to me… “Eish!
+After a whole 7 years of not being back in Zimbabwe, I went home for Christmas and here’s the first thing members of my family said to me… “Eish!
 But how come you sound just the same like when you left, after all this time?
 We thought you’d be talking like a pommy by now!”

 Africa?! … but where do you ‘really’ come from?!… “From Zimbabwe!” … no, but where were you and your parents born? …“In Zimbabwe, and my grandparents and their parents too!” … Really?!
 But you’re not black!!